 The Group generates income from the transfer of goods and services on a time-related basis exclusively from the Group companies based in Germany.
-In financial year 2020, flatexDEGIRO AG did not realize material revenues (> 10%) with just one customer.
+In financial year 2020, flatexDEGIRO AG realised material revenues (> 10%) with just one customer.

 Segment reporting for continuing activities in 2020